bramtayl/Justly/README.md

 You can use any of the instruments included with [MuseScore soundfont](https://ftp.osuosl.org/pub/musescore/soundfont/MuseScore_General/).

-### Chords vs. Notes
+### Chords and Notes

 In Justly, there are "chords" and "notes".
-A chord is a set of notes that you begin playing simulataneously.
+A chord is a set of notes that begin playing simulataneously.

-You can modulate the song with a chord, but not a note, in the following sense.
-The interval, volume ratio, tempo ratio, and instrument changes in chords are cumulative, and will affect all future chords.

-#### Tempo example

-So, for example, if you set the tempo ratio for a chord to `2`, you will double the tempo of that chord and all future chords.
-The interval, volume ratio, tempo ratio, and instrument of a note are in reference to the chord, but only affect the note itself.
-So for example, if you set the tempo ratio for a note to `2`, you will double the tempo of that note only (that is, you will make the note stacatto).
+Chords and notes have the following fields, each corresponding to a column:

+- "Instrument": the instrument
+- "Interval": the pitch interval
+- "Beats": the number of beats
+- "Volume ratio": the volume ratio
+- "Tempo ratio": the tempo ratio
+- "Words": text associated with the chord or note

+I discuss each in more detail below.

-#### Instrument example
+### Instrument

-If you specify the instrument of a chord, you will change the default instrument for all future chords.
 If you specify the instrument of a note, you will change the instrument of that note only.
-If you do not specify the instrument of a note, you will use the default instrument.
+If you do not specify the instrument of a note, you will use the current default instrument.

+If you specify the instrument of a chord, you will change the default instrument for future chords (until you specify another default instrument).

+### Interval

+The interval of a note is its interval relative to the current key.
+Changing the interval of a note does not change the current key.

+The interval of a chord is the modulation of the current key.
+Changing the key of a chord changes the key of all future chords.

 ### Beats

-The duration of a chord is the number of beats until the next chord starts.
+The beats of a chord is the number of beats until the next chord starts.

 Once the chord starts, each note in the chord will play for its number of beats.

+### Volume ratio

+The volume ratio of a note is its volume ratio relative to the current volume.
+Changing the volume ratio of a note does not change the current volume.

+The volume ratio of a chord is the modulation of the current volume.
+Changing the volume ratio of a chord changes the volume of all future chords.

+### Tempo ratio

+The tempo ratio of a note is its tempo ratio relative to the current tempo.
+Thus, notes with higher tempo ratios will sound more stacatto.
+Changing the volume ratio of a note does not change the current tempo.

+### Words

+You can annotate chords or notes with arbitrary text.

 ## Interface